 Do you know why?

-Up to half of all the medical processes are not helpful?
+Up to half of all the medical processes are not helpful.

-Well, he says the reason for that is uh because most of the published literature and medical research is poor quality.
+Well, he says the reason for that is because most of the published literature and medical research is poor quality.

 So they still prescribe based on the studies.